1.1. Contact organisation

 2) Short description of the survey method:

-Invitation to survey letters sent to sample households before the beginning of the survey.
-Invitation letter contains of the purpose of the survey, importance, usage of the results of ICT data, confidentiality and mandatory items and application method. for the CATI application, telephone numbers of individuals in the sample households are obtained from administrative sources and forwarded to the regional offices along with the address information of the sample households and individuals living in there (such as name-surname, age, gender).
+Invitation to survey letters were sent to sample households before the beginning of the survey.
+The invitation letters contain the purpose of the survey, importance, usage of the results of ICT data, confidentiality and mandatory items and application method.
+For the CATI application, telephone numbers of individuals in the sample households were obtained from administrative sources and forwarded to the regional offices along with the address information of the sample households and individuals living in there (such as name-surname, age, gender).
 The sampling unit is household address.
-If another household move to sample household address you interview the new household.
+If another household moves to sample household address you interview the new household.

 A special telephone line was purchased by TurkStat for phone calls.
-An informative short message (SMS) is sent to sample individuals on behalf of TurkStat for CATI application.
-In the message, in addition to the information contained in the invitation letter previously sent to the households, the name and surname of the interviewer who would call for the survey implementation and the period when would apply the survey are also included.
+An informative short message (SMS) was sent to sample individuals on behalf of TurkStat for CATI application.
+In the message, in addition to the information contained in the invitation letter previously sent to the households, the name and surname of the interviewer who would call for the survey implementation and the period when the survey would be applied were also included.

 Interviewers carry out survey interviews via telephones.
 Proxy answering is not allowed.